 Looking Into the Needs of Kids and Schools (LINKS)

-The LINKS (Looking into the Needs of Kids and Schools) volunteer program is part of the Lake Washington School District (LWSD), with funding provided by the Lake Washington Schools Foundation.
+The LINKS (Looking into the Needs of Kids and Schools) volunteer program is part of the Lake Washington School District (LWSD), with additional funding provided by the Lake Washington Schools Foundation.
 LINKS matches interested applicants with volunteer opportunities in our schools.
 As a LINKS volunteer, you provide additional support needed by students to achieve academic and personal success now and in the future.

 Make a difference in the life of a child: become a LINKS Lunch Buddy